sagemath/trac_to_gh/Issue 3435.md

 # Issue 3435: physically delete GSL BLAS so that nothing can link against it

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3435

 Original creator: mhansen